 The subject of this blog entry is, in the main, about cloning (for backup mainly) from one Solid State Drive (SSD) on the Raspberry Pi 4 (RPi4) to another SSD.
 Why SSD?
 They are MANY times fater than SD, as low as twice the price of SDs and are supposedly much more reliable – I’ve covered that here and here.
 Latest updates at the END.

-My use of “clone” assumes the microSD or SSD has been used before with the same partitioning, “cclone“ recreates partitions and does formatting – taking much longer.
+My use of the word “clone” assumes the microSD or SSD has been used before with the same partitioning, variation “cclone“ recreates partitions and does formatting – taking much longer.

 If I add a “b” to the end – i.e. ccloneb – I’m cloning to SDB – often the second USB 3 socket on the RPI4.
 I assume you understand terms like SD (microSD) and SSD and finally that the USB connectors on the RPi4 usually but sadly not always connect to SDA and SDB etc.